 People get braces for a range of reasons.
-Braces can be a necessary preventative measure against a host of dangerous dental conditions, but you might not know if you need them for your own teeth.
+Braces can be a necessary preventative measure against a host of dangerous dental conditions, but you might not know if you need them for your teeth.

 Misalignment The purpose of braces is to move teeth into the ideal position and align the bite of the patient’s teeth (occlusion).
 Malocclusion is a term used to describe the misalignment between the upper and lower dental arches.
 There are three classes of misalignment:

 - Class I: A good relationship between upper and lower teeth.
 Maybe spacing or crowding

 - Class II: Overbite.
-The lower first molar is positioned toward the back of the mouth and the upper jaw seems to come forward.
-There are 2 subclasses within this class that differentiate between possible positions of the upper front teeth.
+The lower first molar is positioned toward the back of the mouth, and the upper jaw seems to come forward.
+2 subclasses within this class differentiate between possible positions of the upper front teeth.

 - Class II: Underbite.
 The lower first molar is at the front of the mouth, and the lower jaw appears to come forward.

-Depending on which class you fall into, you may need a corrective solution like braces.
+Depending on your class, you may need a corrective solution like braces.

 Many patients don’t have a problem with their bite but instead, deal with crowding.
 Crowding is when the teeth overlap or grow incorrectly.
 In severe cases, the tooth can be trapped inside the bone.
 Here are some reasons for teeth crowding:

-- A small dental arch that doesn’t have sufficient space for adult teeth.
+- A slight dental arch that doesn’t have sufficient space for adult teeth.

 - Large adult teeth

 - Losing baby teeth too early or not losing them at the appropriate time

 Factors like these can negatively impact the alignment of adult teeth.
 Crowding is dangerous because it can prevent you from brushing and flossing correctly.
-If there is an excessive buildup of bacteria present in your mouth, you could develop gingivitis or tooth decay.
+If an excessive bacteria buildup is present in your mouth, you could develop gingivitis or tooth decay.

 2. Spacing Issues

 Braces can also be used to correct spacing issues.
-Some patients have a gap between their 2 upper front teeth that is due to a small jaw or small teeth.
-While spacing issues can be present between any teeth, a gap between the 2 upper front teeth is the most common.
+Some patients have a gap between their 2 upper front teeth due to a small jaw or small teeth.
+While spacing issues can be present between teeth, a gap between the 2 upper front teeth is the most common.

 Other Ways that Braces Can Help